 7 Steps to Clearing Your AC Drain Line

-A clogged drain line is a fairly common cause of air conditioner malfunction.
+A clogged drain line is a fairly common cause of San Diego County air conditioning malfunction.
 Luckily, it tends to be an easy issue to remedy.

 But what is the AC condensate drain line and why does it get clogged?
 What are the signs of a clogged drain?
-Should you call expert AC installation and repair technicians as soon as you notice them?
+Should you call expert San Diego AC repair technicians as soon as you notice them?

 How do I find my AC drain line?

 Your AC has a condensate drain line running from the indoor to the outdoor unit.
 You’ll find the end of the drain line somewhere near the outdoor unit (usually a copper or white PVC pipe).
 As for the access point, look for a vertical pipe with a cap near the indoor unit.
 AC drain lines typically work by using gravity, although there are some that facilitate the drainage process via a small pump.

 What are the signs of a clogged AC drain line?